C/1963 A1 (Ikeya): Scientific results

-On March 5 and 6, 1963, spectrograms of the comet could be taken at the Palomar Observatory in California, showing the emission lines of CN, C2 and C3.
-The ratio of the isotopes ^{12}C/^{13}C could be determined from the intensities.
+On 5–6 March 1963, spectrograms of the comet were taken at the Palomar Observatory in California, showing the emission lines of CN, C2 and C3.
+The ratio of the isotopes C12 and C13 were also determined from the intensities.
 The value was in a range comparable to that on Earth.
-The spectrum obtained from Lick Observatory showed the presence of diatomic carbon and NH2 and also featured a strong line in λ 6200.
+Additional spectrum obtained from the Lick Observatory showed the presence of NH2 and also featured a strong line in λ 6200.

 Meteor showers

 The comet is considered to be the parent body of a number of meteor showers, as it has been modeled to create five streams that intersect with the orbit of Earth.
 Two of these meteor showers have been identified as π-Hydrids and δ-Corvids.
 Also the meteor shower of α-Sextantids could also be associated with comet Ikeya.
 One more meteor shower visible in the data of the Cameras for Allsky Meteor Surveillance, named θ-Leonids is also a good match with the predicted meteor streams.